NietoDeveloper/MySQL_DataBase/SECURITY.md

   zero privileges, no explicit "revoke from PUBLIC" step needed.
-  `scripts/create_app_role.sh` creates the actual `app_user` account and gives it the `app_rw` role. **The application should never connect using the Docker bootstrap/root account** — that account exists only to run migrations.
+  `scripts/create_app_role.sh` creates the actual `app_user` account and gives it the `app_rw` role. **The application should never connect

 - **Row-scoped access via views, not native RLS.** MySQL has no Row-Level Security feature.
 The closest practical equivalent here is four updatable views — `v_my_profile`, `v_my_sessions`,